 People prefer palak paneer with roti, naan (Indian bread) or even rice (plain rice, jeera rice, peas rice, pulao etc) in lunch or dinner.
-Most of restaurants who offer north Indian food will definitely offer palak paneer.
+Most of the restaurants who offer north Indian food will definitely offer palak paneer.

 Palak paneer recipe